6th Street Pedestrian Safety Project

-To address a critical need for pedestrian safety, quick-build improvements on 6th Street, between Market and Howard streets, will be begin at the end of this month.
-Below are sample blocks previewing changes.
+To address a critical need for pedestrian safety, the SFMTA constructed quick-build improvements along 6th Street, between Market and Howard Street.
+Construction was completed in September 2019.
+Detailed description of changes can be viewed here.

 Using the streetscape to celebrate 6th Street's community identity

 As part of the project, the SFMTA and San Francisco Public Works have been working with members of the community and businesses to design streetscape elements that reflect the identity of both corridors.
 On Thursday, July 25th. the 6th Street & Safer Taylor Street project teams hosted an Urban Design Open House at the Bayanihan Recreation Center.
 Project teams presented various design elements, including decorative crosswalks and street furnishing aimed to reflect and retain the identity of 6th Street.
 Thanks to all our attendees!